linkedin/ControlLLM/README.md

 #### Evaluate the model
 - lm-evaluation-harness is used to evaluate the model on openllm leaderboard tasks
+- mteb is used to evaluate the model on MTEB leaderboard tasks

 ```bash
 # single GPU: